soh335/gohn/README.md

 # gohn

-gohn is simple play sound by http access tool from youtube.
+gohn is simple play youtube sound by http access tool. it is easy to hit a bell, "gohn".

 ## require